-Ithaca is an historic town, with many of the original homes still standing.
+Ithaca is a historic town, with many of the original homes still standing.
 There are a few apartment complexes, mostly north of town, but most of the properties available for rent are in converted older homes in the neighborhoods across town.
 When looking for housing I would recommend Craigslist or the Cornell internal listing website run by the department of off-campus living.
-Other resources include Craigslist, Yorango, Zillow, Trulia, Hotpads, and the Cornell housing Facebook group.
+Other resources include Yorango, Zillow, Trulia, Hotpads, and the Cornell housing Facebook group.

 Here is a rough map of some of the neighborhoods in Ithaca near Cornell.